divinzz/ML-DL_projects/Fashion Recommendation System/README.md

 ├── data/ # Directory containing fashion images
 └── requirements.txt # List of dependencies

+yaml
+Copy
+Edit

+---

-🧠 How It Works
+## 🧠 How It Works

-🖼️ Step 1: Feature Extraction
+### 🖼️ Step 1: Feature Extraction

-Uses a pretrained model (e.g., ResNet50 or DenseNet201) from Keras.
+- Uses a pretrained model (e.g., ResNet50 or DenseNet201) from Keras

-Removes the final classification layer to get embeddings from the penultimate layer.
+- Removes the final classification layer to get embeddings from the penultimate layer

-Converts all images into 1D feature vectors.
+- Converts all images into 1D feature vectors

-🔍 Step 2: Similarity Computation
+### 🔍 Step 2: Similarity Computation

-Calculates cosine similarity between the uploaded image and dataset embeddings.
+- Calculates **cosine similarity** between the uploaded image and dataset embeddings

-Returns top-N most similar images from the dataset.
+- Returns top-N most similar images from the dataset

-🌐 Step 3: Web Interface
+### 🌐 Step 3: Web Interface

-Built using Streamlit
+- Built using **Streamlit**

-User uploads a fashion image
+- User uploads a fashion image

-The app displays the top visually similar items
+- The app displays the top visually similar items

+---

 ## 📸 Sample Output